 This award honors the provider that has advanced the complex process of client reporting.
 The winner will demonstrate that it has improved the customization, look and feel, and delivery of reports for many kinds of clients and portfolios.
 The award also recognizes progress in automating reports, managing source data, monitoring the status of productions, and clarity in performance reporting.

-Cloud computing has become part of the landscape for securities industry participants.
+Cloud computing has become part of the landscape for securities trading operations.
 More services and systems that were once strictly onsite are moving to the cloud.
-This award category is open to a variety of operations providers such as infrastructure-as-a-service (IaaS) vendors; platform-as-as-service (PaaS) companies; software-as-a-service (SaaS) solutions providers and managed services vendors.
-As the clouds gather, industry participants have been looking toward next-generation, cloud-native developments, which are eligible for this award.
+This award category is open to a variety of operations providers such as those that provide support via infrastructure-as-a-service (IaaS); platform-as-as-service (PaaS); software-as-a-service (SaaS); managed services; and cloud-native solutions.

 Financial services firms have had to comply with an onslaught of collateral and margining regulations that are creating workflows that stretch across front, middle and back offices.
 To alleviate the burdens of the new rules, providers are creating and updating solutions to help firms optimize the oversight of collateral and margining.
 This award will focus on the provider that has done the most to help firms prevail over an upheaval in a major securities operation.